kgrase/Address-Book-Project/README.md

 ## How to Compile

-To compile all `.cpp` files in your project, use the following command:
+To compile all `.cpp` files in the project, use the following command:

 ```bash
 g++ $(find . -name "*.cpp") -o main